bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ## Filtering

-Filtering, when used, is applied to the **original items** array data, and hence it is not currently possible to filter data based on custom rendering of virtual columns.
+Filtering, when used, is applied to the **original items** array data, and hence it is not currently possible to filter data based on custom rendering or formatting of virtual columns.

 ### Built in filtering